 Write all addresses plainly or print them.

 Renew your subscriptions promptly.

 Notify the publisher of any mistakes in address.

 If you know of others not getting the paper, when they have subscribed, let us know about it (We shall be responsible for loss of remittance, if you will let us know of it).

-We are anxious for all who have sent in money to get value received, if you will just let us know. when you fail to receive your paper.
-You should know that the mailing out has to be done at Lebanon, and in my absence, the matter is in charge of work we do on the paper, and have to depend on others, who are willing to donate their time to the work of mailing out.
-Hence, it often happens that we must use inexperienced help-hence, mistakes, est manifested by the colored people, when the but please, be considerate and patient, until we gospel is preached to them by a strong man of can get able to support a publisher, so he can detheir race.
-Bro.
-Canfield is well qualified for this vote all his time to the work, or else, get a publish--Publisher.
+We are anxious for all who have sent in money to get value received, if you will just let us know, when you fail to receive your paper.
+You should know that the mailing out has to be done at Lebanon, and in my absence, the matter is in charge of Brother Robertson.
+We receive nothing for the work we do on the paper, and have to depend on others, who are willing to donate their time to the work of mailing out.
+Hence, it often happens that we must use inexperienced help-hence, mistakes, but please, be considerate and patient, until we can get able to support a publisher, so he can devote all his time to the work, or else, get a publisher who can do it better for nothing.

-Entered as second-class matter March 24, 1932, at the post-office at Lebanon, Missouri, under the Act of March 3, 1879.
+Entered as accond-class matter March 24, 1932, at the postoffice at Lebanon, Missouri, under the Act of March 3, 1879.